 From 1980, World Tourism Day is celebrated on 27th September every year as the statues of UNWTO (United Nations World Trade Organisation ) were adopted.
 The date was declared in 1970.
 These statues act as a milestone in the global tourism industry.

-The purpose of WTD is to create awareness on the role of tourism in the international market and to demonstrate its importance and how it affects socially, culturally, politically, and economically worldwide.
+The purpose of WTD is to create awareness of the role of tourism in the international market and to demonstrate its importance and how it affects society, culturally, politically, and economically worldwide.
 The current Secretary-General of the World Tourism Organization is Zurab Pololikashvili.

 Every year a country is selected to host the celebration of World Tourism Day by the Secretary-General of UNWTO and to act as an organization’s partner.
 Along with the host country, a theme is also selected in order to achieve the goal of creating awareness about the tourism industry.
 In 2017, the theme for the day was ‘Sustainable Tourism’ hosted by Qatar.
 Hungary hosted the WTD in 2018 with the theme’ Tourism and the Digital Transformation.

-This year’s host country for World Tourism Day is India and the theme for the day is ‘Tourism and Jobs: A Better Future for All.` The purpose behind this theme is to highlight the information about the growth of the tourism sector and job opportunities it is creating and will create in the future of work.
+This year’s host country for World Tourism Day is India and the theme for the day is ‘Tourism and Jobs: A Better Future for All.` The purpose behind this theme is to highlight the information about the growth of the tourism sector and the job opportunities it is creating and will create in the future of work.
 And to address the global challenges outlined in the UN’s Millennium Development Goals.